Iowa to host Open Practice on Saturday, April 25 at 1 p.m.

 Hawkeye junior defensive tackle Carl Davis

-Among the reasons for Iowa's recent success has been the play of Iowa's offensive line, working under the direction of Morgan.
-With two new starters in 2011, the Hawkeye offense line led the way as Iowa's offense featured a 3,000-yard passing quarterback and a running back and wide receiver who each gained over 1,300 yards.
+Among the reasons for Iowa's history of success has been the play of Iowa's offensive line, working under the direction of Morgan.
+With two new starters in 2011, the Hawkeye offensive line led the way as Iowa's offense featured a 3,000-yard passing quarterback and a running back and wide receiver who each gained over 1,300 yards.

 Junior tackle Riley Reiff earned first team all-Big Ten honors in 2011, along with earning All-America recognition from several outlets.
 In addition, senior guard Adam Gettis was named second team all-Big Ten and junior center James Ferentz and senior tackle Markus Zusevics earned honorable mention recognition.

 Reiff declared for the NFL Draft following his junior season and was selected in the first round by the Detroit Lions.
-As the 23rd overall selection, Reiff became Iowa's third first round selection in the last three years.
+As the 23rd overall selection, Reiff became Iowa's third first round selection in three years.
 In addition, Gettis was selected in the fifth round by Washington and Zusevics signed an NFL free agent contract with New England the day after the draft.
-Iowa has had at least one offensive lineman selected in eight of the last 10 NFL drafts.
+All three were on NFL rosters throughout the past two seasons.
+Iowa has had at least one offensive lineman selected in nine of the last 12 NFL Drafts.

 In 2009, tackle Bryan Bulaga was named Offensive Lineman of the Year in the Big Ten, earning first team all-conference honors.
 Dace Richardson returned to earn first team honors after missing over a year and a half due to injury.

-Bulaga declared for the NFL draft following his junior season in 2009 and was the 23rd player selected in the 2010 NFL draft when he was taken by the Green Bay Packers.
+Bulaga declared for the NFL Draft following his junior season in 2009 and was the 23rd player selected in the 2010 NFL Draft when he was taken by the Green Bay Packers.
 Tackle Kyle Calloway was selected in the sixth round by the Buffalo Bills.
-Bulaga earned a starting spot at right tackle for the Super Bowl champion Packers as a rookie.
-He is the youngest player ever to start in the Super Bowl.
+Bulaga earned a starting spot at right tackle for the Super Bowl champion Packers as a rookie, becoming the youngest player ever to start in the Super Bowl.

 Iowa, in 2008, ranked third in the Big Ten and 26th nationally in rushing yards per game (188.7).
 Iowa featured running back Shonn Greene, who earned the Doak Walker Award as the top running back in the nation.
 Greene was the only running back in the nation to rush for over 100 yards in every game during the 2008 season.

 Senior Seth Olsen led the way for the Hawkeyes in 2008, earning first team all-Big Ten honors and All-American recognition.
 Center Rob Bruggeman and tackles Kyle Calloway and Bryan Bulaga all earned second team all-conference recognition.
-Olsen was selected in the fourth round of the 2009 NFL draft by Denver.
-Bruggeman signed a free agent contract with Tampa Bay immediately following the draft and is now with the Kansas City Chiefs.
+Olsen was selected in the fourth round of the 2009 NFL Draft by Denver.
+Bruggeman signed a free agent contract with Tampa Bay immediately following the draft.

 The 2006 Hawkeyes ranked third in the Big Ten in total offense (just a yard behind second place Ohio State) and second in pass offense.
 In 2005, Iowa boasted the Big Ten's leading rusher and the league's best red zone offense.

-In the 2007 NFL draft, Marshal Yanda (Baltimore) was selected in the third round and Mike Elgin (New England) was a seventh round selection.
+In the 2007 NFL Draft, Marshal Yanda (Baltimore) was selected in the third round and Mike Elgin (New England) was a seventh round selection.
 In addition, Mike Jones signed a free agent contract with the San Diego Chargers.
 Jones was a first team all-Big Ten selection, while Yanda earned second team honors.
 Elgin was a first team academic All-American in each of his final two seasons.
-Yanda has started at both guard and tackle for the Ravens over the past five seasons and was selected for the 2012 Pro Bowl.
+Yanda has started at both guard and tackle for the Ravens over the past eight seasons.
+He played a key role in Baltimore's drive to the 2013 Super Bowl championship and is a four-time Pro Bowl selection.
+Yanda was named the second-ever winner of the prestigious Bruce Matthews award following the 2014 season, an honor bestowed upon the top offensive lineman in the NFL.

 Due to a number of injuries to Iowa running backs in 2004, Iowa developed one of the most dangerous passing attacks in the nation.
 The Hawkeyes scored 23 points or more in the final five games of the season, including 30 points in wins over Wisconsin and LSU.
 For the year, Iowa ranked second in the Big Ten in passing offense, pass efficiency and red zone offense.

 As tight ends coach in 2002, Morgan coached tight end Dallas Clark to consensus All-America honors.
 Clark was also named winner of the John Mackey Award, which goes annually to college football's top tight end.
 Clark was named to at least seven first team All-America teams.
-Clark has earned a Super Bowl championship with the Indianapolis Colts and earned all-Pro honors in 2009.
+Clark earned a Super Bowl championship with the Indianapolis Colts and earned all-Pro honors in 2009.
+Clark had 31 receptions for 343 yards and three touchdowns for the Baltimore Ravens in 2013 before retiring from the NFL in June, 2014.

 Morgan became part of the Iowa staff after eight years as head coach at West HS in Iowa City.
 West won state Class 4A (largest class in the state) titles in 1995, 1998 and 1999.
 Morgan left the program with a 26-game winning streak.

-Between 1994 and 1999 his West High School teams were 62-7.
-His overall record at West was 67-20.
-He has totaled 146 career prep victories.
-Morgan is a member of the Iowa High School Coach's Hall of Fame.
+Between 1994 and 1999 his West High School teams were 62-7, while his overall record at West was 67-20.
+He has totaled 146 career prep victories and is a member of the Iowa High School Coach's Hall of Fame.
 He also served as Assistant Principal and Dean of Students at West.

 Reese also served as a teacher (1973-92), assistant football coach (1973-77) and head football coach (1978-91) at Benton Community High School.
 He led Benton Community into the state playoffs on three occasions.